cloud9ers/play-sockjs/README.md

 ===========

 Play2 plugin for SockJS (Not ready yet for using it)
+* So far, you can add only one sockjs

 ## How to use

  1. Clone the repo to your local machine

 ```
 	git clone https://github.com/ashihaby/play-sockjs.git
 ```
  2. Compile and publish the plugin to local play repo

 ```
 	cd play-sockjs/project-code
 	play publish-local
 ```
  3. Add it to your play project dependencies

 ```scala
 	val sockjs = "play-sockjs" % "play-sockjs_2.10" % "1.0-SNAPSHOT"
 	val appDependencies = Seq(